-Ramaḍān is the perfect time to cultivate our akhlāq (good character), to develop self-restraint, and to control our tongues; and this should be something we carry forward to the rest of the year, and make it a permanent part of our lives The Prophet صلى الله عليه وسلم taught us a method to use during our fasts: "When one of you wakes up fasting, he should neither use obscene language nor act ignorantly.
+Ramadān is the perfect time to cultivate our akhlāq (good character), to develop self-restraint, and to control our tongues.
+The Prophet is taught us a method to use during our fasts: "When one of you wakes up fasting, he should neither use obscene language nor act ignorantly.
 If anyone insults him or argues with him, he should say: 'I am fasting, I am fasting.'"
-(Muslim) This also teaches us that a true Muslim is conscious of other's feelings and does not hurt them with his words.
+(Muslim)

 A man fasts from the pure and lawful, but he breaks his fast with the evil and unlawful: the flesh of his brother (i.e. ruins his fast by backbiting his brother)."
 Yāḥyā b.
-Kathīr [®]
+Kathīr (1.4)